Logan Watkins: Olmecas de Tabasco

 On January 7, 2020, Watkins was traded to the Olmecas de Tabasco of the Mexican League in exchange for Humberto Castro.
 However, he did not appear in a game for the club as the 2020 season was canceled due to the COVID-19 pandemic.

 Coaching career

+Cleburne Railroaders

 On April 5, 2021, Watkins was announced as the new hitting coach for the Cleburne Railroaders of the American Association of Professional Baseball.
 On June 30, Watkins was named the interim manager for the club after Mike Jeffcoat announced his retirement.

+Winnipeg Goldeyes

+On November 1, 2023, Watkins was named the manager of the Winnipeg Goldeyes of the American Association of Professional Baseball.